Biden, in call with China's Xi Jinping, sets 'guardrails' to ensure 'competition does not veer into conflict'

 The White House late Thursday said Biden and Xi had a "broad, strategic discussion" in their first talk since February

-President Biden spoke with China's President Xi Jinping by phone Thursday night to set "guardrails and parameters" in the relationship between the U.S. and China and ensure that while the two nations are in "stiff competition," they do not "veer into conflict," senior Biden administration officials said.
+President Biden spoke with China's President Xi Jinping by phone Thursday night, aiming to set "guardrails and parameters" in the U.S.-China relationship to ensure that while the two nations are in "stiff competition," they do not "veer into conflict," senior Biden administration officials said.

 The White House late Thursday said Biden and Xi had a "broad, strategic discussion in which they discussed areas where our interests converge, and areas where our interests, values, and perspectives diverge."